taurushq-io/tg-bridge-contracts-CCIP/README.md

 The main contract is `CCIPSender`.
 This contract has to be deployed on each source chain where you want perform transfer.

-The receiver contract (`CCIPSenderReceiver`) and associated contracts are still in development.

 ![Screenshot from 2024-04-15 10-31-17](./doc/schema/uml.png)

 ## Usage